New overtime regs fuel labor dispute

 May, however, said the amount of litigation depends mostly on whether operators obey the rules.

 "It think it could open the door to litigation if (an investigator) goes in and finds a supervisor who doesn't have the ability to hire or fire," he said.
 "They've got to make sure their employees have that authority."

 Were May an investigator again, he said he'd look for accurate time records that detail what every employee does, and then he'd interview any managers to see if their duties reflected their actual work.
 Violations, he said, happen most often in independent operations where the operators don't know the rules, and that can be costly.

 Beware the veto

 Despite all the changes and their current legality, none of it may last.
-In September, the U.S. House of Representatives voted 223-193 to overturn the revisions.
+In September, the U.S. House of Representatives voted 223-193 to

 Many lawmakers and labor groups, such as the AFL-CIO, believe the changes will eliminate overtime pay for as many as 6 million middle- to low-income-earning Americans.
 The Department of Labor, however, contends that as many as 1.3 million low-wage-earning managers will get a salary boost.